Lake Lucerne (Wisconsin)

 Looking north from the south end of Lake Lucerne.

 Lake Lucerne is located near Crandon in Forest County, Wisconsin, United States.
-There is a boat landing on the southeast shore of the lake and a restaurant (Waters Edge) on the west shore.
+There is a boat landing on the southeastern shore of the lake and a restaurant (Waters Edge) on the western shore.
 This restaurant performs a water ski show during the summer months.
 Summer homes and cottages surround the lake.
 There is a large, uninterrupted stretch of water on the north half of the lake.
 On the southern half, there is a large cluster of islands, the largest having a sand bar that is popular with swimmers.
 The southern tip of the lake is dotted with bays and water meadows.